 Did you know that there are experts who evaluate the Energy Department’s work to see if projects really are transforming clean energy economy in sectors like transportation?
 To gather feedback from the research community, many programs across the Department have annual merit or peer reviews where scientific experts rate projects for their value.
-This week from June 8 to 12, the Vehicle Technologies Office and Hydrogen and Fuel Cells Program are simultaneously holding their Annual Merit Review and Peer Evaluation Meeting in Washington, D.C., where hundreds of Energy Department-funded projects will be put to the test.
+From June 6-10, the Vehicle Technologies Office and Hydrogen and Fuel Cells Program are simultaneously holding their Annual Merit Review and Peer Evaluation Meeting in Washington, D.C., where hundreds of Energy Department-funded projects will be put to the test.

 But the valuable feedback will make the challenge worth it.
 Each reviewer evaluates a set of projects based on how much they contribute to or advance the Energy Department’s missions and goals.
 The reviewer considers the project’s breadth, depth, appropriateness, accomplishments, and potential.
 Considering the short and long-term benefits, he or she judges the project based on a standard set of defined metrics.
 Reviewers provide numeric scores and in-depth comments, creating a comprehensive project report card.
 After the review, the offices carefully consider the reviewers’ recommendations as they generate work plans, create long-term strategies, and formulate budgets.